 Memorial Day Vacationers & Driving Risks in North Carolina

-The last Monday in May each year is Memorial Day.
+The last Monday in May each year is Memorial Day, and our North Carolina car accident lawyers wanted to share some tips & reminders for a safe weekend.
 The holiday originated in Waterloo, New York; it was initially intended to honor those who perished in the American Civil War, and now commemorates all those who have died in service to their country.
 Prior to World War I, the northern and southern states recognized Memorial Day on separate dates.
 In 1971, Congress declared the date a national holiday.
 Locally, the retired battleship USS North Carolina in Wilmington is the site of our annual Memorial Day ceremony.

 During this three-day weekend, many Americans travel by car to visit loved ones, and in recent years, the weekend has been known for a high number of vehicle accidents.
 AAA predicts that over 30 million Americans will be traveling this Memorial Day, an estimated 89% by car.

-According to Value Penguin, a consumer finance researcher, over the Memorial Day weekend the likelihood of a traffic fatality is four times greater than during other weekends.
+According to Value Penguin, a consumer finance researcher, over the Memorial Day weekend, the likelihood of a traffic fatality is four times greater than during other weekends.
 From 2011 to 2015, there were roughly 312 fatalities every year in the United States.
-These Memorial Day totals exceeded both Labor Day (308) and Fourth of July (307).
+This Memorial Day totals exceeded both Labor Day (308) and Fourth of July (307).